 Light & Crispy Baked Onion Rings

-- Mix together soured milk, eggs and 2 tablespoons of flour.
+- Mix buttermilk, eggs and 2 tablespoons of flour until smooth.
 Set aside.

 - In a separate bowl, combine Panko Bread Crumbs, olive oil and seasonings.